baldeguer-riquelme/F100_Prok_Recomb_auto/README.md

 ## Automatic installation

 Use the install_F100_dependencies.py script to install all dependencies automatically.
+(TO BE DONE)

 ## Run the pipeline

-The pipeline consist of 6 workflows (or actions): preprocessing models gene-analyses one-vs-one one-vs-many all-vs-all
+The pipeline consist of 6 workflows (or actions):

+  preprocessing

+  models

+  gene-analyses

+  one-vs-one

+  one-vs-many

+  all-vs-all